thalex/CTF-Write-ups/TAMUctf-2017/for50-siamese/README.md

     3205027       0x30E7A3        End of Zip archive
 ```

-... and extract the zip file with `dcfldd`
+...and extract the zip file with `dcfldd`

 ```bash
 $ dcfldd if=8ff4da2f7368f800 bs=1 skip=3204803 of=file.zip